jquatier/eureka-js-client/README.md

 Notes:
   * Under this configuration, the instance `hostName` and `ipAddr` will be set to the public host and public IP that the AWS metadata provides.
   * For status and healthcheck URLs, you may use the replacement key of `__HOST__` to use the public host.
-  * Metadata fetching can be disabled by setting `config.eureka.fetchAwsMetadata` to `false` if you want to provide your own metadata in AWS environments.
+  * Metadata fetching can be disabled by setting `config.eureka.fetchMetadata` to `false` if you want to provide your own metadata in AWS environments.

 ## Debugging